jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

 # Nix Expression Language in closing.

-  Thats it
+  Thats it!

-  From these rudamentary building blocks, an entire package ecosystem ha been created.
+  From these rudamentary building blocks, an entire package ecosystem has been created.

 ---